 Our mission is to create a vibrant civic culture where Texans vote, engage lawmakers and their neighbors, and act together to champion public education in their communities and at the state Capitol.

 In 2006, Charles Butt and a group of Texas business and community leaders founded Raise Your Hand Texas with the belief that all Texas children should have equal access to high-quality education.
 Raise Your Hand Texas is committed to developing a diverse group of community advocates equipped to educate, engage, and advocate for thriving public schools and Texas students.
+We are proud of our record of advancing investments in public schools and our teachers, driving reform of our state’s testing and accountability system, and investing in high-quality pre-K and whole child initiatives.

+We are building a movement of local leaders and advocates for public schools in communities across Texas.
 Our statewide advocacy team works in communities throughout the state to raise the voices of parents, teachers, community leaders, business owners, and students who care about the future of public education.

 PUBLIC SCHOOLS NEED CHAMPIONS WHO CAN UNITE ACROSS TRADITIONAL DIVIDES.